Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 Change the spots where you do tummy time to give your baby a variety of different sensory and visual experiences.

-Put your baby on his stomach on a playmat in the living room or on a blanket on the rug in his bedroom.
+Put your baby on their stomach on a playmat in the living room or on a blanket on the rug in his bedroom.

 I also frequently use our Pack n Play for tummy time.
 This is helpful when my toddler is being a little too rambunctious and I don’t want to put the baby on the floor.

 For babies who are resistant to tummy time, try this trick.
-Place a rolled-up receiving blanket or towel under his chest with his arms over the roll.
-Forearms should be resting on the ground.
+Place a rolled-up receiving blanket or towel under their chest with their arms over the roll.
+Their forearms should rest on the ground (see picture below).

 This can help provide some extra support and may allow your baby to feel more comfortable.
 It can also give a little extra assistance in encouraging him to try to lift up his head.

 It’s never too early to start encouraging communication skills for babies.
-Talking to you baby is the best way to help him learn to talk.
+Talking to you baby is the best way to help them learn to talk.

 - Talk about what you are doing – “You are lying on your belly.
 You’re getting so strong!”